 WLTP is a new testing procedure aimed at producing more real-world figures for fuel consumption and emissions than the outgoing one, NEDC (New European Driving Cycle).
 NEDC had been in play since the 1980s and, despite minor updates along the way, became outdated due to changes in technology and driving conditions.

 Meanwhile, WLTP has been under discussion since 2008, with plans to finalise its regulation by 2018 and launch it by 2023.
 Then the Dieselgate scandal happened and the European Commission decided to accelerate the process, which gave car makers just 13 months to overhaul their models and complete all testing.
 WLTP became mandatory from 1 September 2018 for measuring CO2 emissions and fuel economy on all new cars in the EU.
-Confusingly, in the UK, labelling regulations meant that WLTP fuel economy values were introduced from 1 January 2019, but CO2 figures are not due to be disclosed until 1 April 2020 to tally with changes in taxation.
-So while all cars will have a WLTP CO2 figure, in many cases it has yet to be publicised.
+Confusingly, in the UK, labelling regulations meant that WLTP fuel economy values were introduced from 1 January 2019, but CO2 figures were not disclosed until 1 April 2020 to tally with changes in taxation.